-81 (1) The Governor in Council shall, by commission under the Great Seal, appoint a Conflict of Interest and Ethics Commissioner after consultation with the leader of every recognized party in the House of Commons and approval of the appointment by resolution of that House.
+- 4.1 (1) The Governor in Council shall, by commission under the Great Seal, appoint a Commissioner of Lobbying after consultation with the leader of every recognized party in the Senate and House of Commons and approval of the appointment by resolution of the Senate and House of Commons. - [21] The Commissioner of Lobbying holds office for a seven year term during good behaviour and may be reappointed for one or more further terms, each not to exceed seven years (ss 4.1(2) and (3)).

-[21] Section 81(2) speaks to the qualifications required for such an appointment: